 A new show has been added to Hollywood Studios that features projections on the Hollywood Tower of Terror.
 There are a series of projections themed around Toy Story, Frozen, a classic Christmas scene, and our favorite – the Muppets turning the Tower into a gingerbread house.
 This best part of the show for us Floridians is the snow!
 At the end of each segment it snows on Sunset Boulevard.

 Hollywood Studios has also recently opened a new brew-pub/tap-house with a California vibe called Baseline Taphouse.
 They themed it as a bar in a former print house with old printing materials, plates, paper and ink around which appeals to the marketer in me.
 The menu includes cider, beer, wine, cocktails and snacks.
 We highly recommend the California cheese and charcuterie board.
-It serves as the perfect accompaniment to my pineapple cider and Jeff’s IPA.
+It serves as the perfect accompaniment to my pineapple cider and my husband’s IPA.
 We have truly enjoyed spending time here and it is a perfect reminder of our trip to Disneyland in Anaheim, CA.

 EPCOT hosts their annual International Festival of the Holidays.
 The entire park is decorated, however most of the Christmas activities are in the World Showcase section of the park.
 The food stands/huts for each country are still up from the Food and Wine Festival, but now serve holiday themed treats and drinks from each country.

 The Festival Center, located in the Odyssey building is home to the “Cookie Nook” this year.
 That is our favorite spot with gingerbread, chocolate peppermint, sugar, and chocolate chunk cookies!